plu5/plu5.github.io/_posts/2024-12-02-replicating-usb-reports.md

 {% include note.html content="I have not 100% verified this but pyusb may not work on more recent versions on windows unless you load a different driver onto the interface like something like winusb, which seems a worse way of doing it. i could not successfully open my device on windows with pyusb despite the same instructions working on linux." %}

 an approach that works on all operating systems without having to install a custom driver

+situation is a razer keyboard

+driver mode and normal mode

+but when you kill the process without letting it terminate gracefully can still type NKRO